On this site:

 Captain Horatio Nelson.
 The plantation became the residential centre of the most powerful collection of estates yet seen in Nevis, although they

-were later mortgaged to the hilt under Herbert's daughter, the eccentric Martha Williams Hamilton.
+were later heavily mortgaged under Herbert's daughter, the eccentric Martha Williams Hamilton.
 In the 1820s and 1830s this group of estates had

-generation Africans and mixed race slaves.
+generation Africans and mixed-race people.
 The report includes an analysis of the enslaved population between 1817 and 1834.

-See 'Montpelier Estate, St John Figtree, Nevis: Contrasting Legacies on a Sugar Plantation'.
+See D Small 'Montpelier Estate, St John Figtree, Nevis: Contrasting Legacies on a Sugar Plantation'.

 - Scarborough's Estate, St Thomas Lowland

 The Scarborough family owned this plantation to the south of Mountravers until Peter Thomas Huggins acquired it in 1822.
-With 74 slaves (1817) it
+With 74 enslaved people (1817) it

 belonged to the smaller estates on Nevis; by 1834 the number had decreased further because only 17 children had been born while 44 people